IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
 	- ==Gyrfalcon became suspicious bc:
 		- guard schedule was shifted around in reservoirs so that there were gaps - gyrfalcon was able to fix
-		- number of guardians decreased, response time slowed
+		- number of guardians decreased, response time slowed. specifically around the reservoirs.
 		- found mentions of the Queen of Thieves?
 - Found out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras